nikic/DB/README.markdown

 something i called autoQuoting.
 Again, let's start with a example:
 	DB::q(
-		'SELECT * FROM user WHERE lastAction = ?
-AND group = ?s AND points > ?i',
-		'CURRENT_DATE', 'user', 7000 //        ^             ^^              ^^
+		'SELECT * FROM user WHERE group = ?s AND points > ?i', 'user', 7000 //                   ^^              ^^
 	)
 See those question marks?
 These are placeholders, which will be replaced with the arguments passed after the query.
 There are several types of placeholders:
-? simply inserts the argument, not performing any escaping ?s (string) inserts the argument, performing string escaping, i.e. putting the argument in ' and applying `addslashes` ?i (integer) inserts the argument, performing integer escaping, i.e. applying `intval` Therefore the example code above may also be written like this:
+? simply inserts the argument, not performing any escaping [DEPRECATED!
+This behaviour will change!]
+?s (string) inserts the argument, performing string escaping, i.e. putting the argument in ' and applying `addslashes` ?i (integer) inserts the argument, performing integer escaping, i.e. applying `intval` ?a (array) inserts the argument, converting it to a list of string-escaped values:
+    DB::q('SELECT * FROM user WHERE name IN ?a', array('foo', 'bar', 'hello', 'world'));
+    is converted to:
+    SELECT * FROM user WHERE name IN ('foo','bar','hello','world') Therefore the example code above may also be written like this:
 	DB::query(
 		"SELECT * FROM user WHERE lastAction = CURRENT_DATE AND group = 'user' AND points > 7000"